 What should I bring when diving in a cenote?

-When diving in a cenote, you should bring a dive light, fins, and a mask.
-You may also want to get a snorkel and wet suit if the water is cold.
+You should bring a dive light, fins, and a mask when diving in a cenote.
+You may also want a snorkel and wet suit if the water is cold.

 Do cenotes have an entrance fee?